Groking :active, :focus and :focus-visible pseudo-classes

 and :focus-visible

-This is an example where the browser decides against applying :focus-visible
+In this case, the browser decided against applying :focus-visible

 to an element with

 focus.
-And it makes perfect sense.
-Once the input field is focused, the user needs to type in some
+And it makes sense.
+Once the input field is focused, the user must type in some

 emphasize this expectation.

-For the submit button it’s a different story.
-After a user has clicked the button, there is no other
+The submit button is a different story.
+After a user clicks the button, no other interaction is

 .